upgrade-computer/ovh-dns-updater-v2/README.md

 - create inexistent records and refresh (POST)
 - delete record if the ipv6 or ipv4 address no longer exists

-The keys delivered should be inserted in the script.
+The keys delivered should be inserted in the ovh.conf file, next to the script.
+Alternative ways to configure OVH Credentials are as follow :

 Other config parameters (domain names etc.) are also setup directly inside the script.
 See explanations in the code.